stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 horses.

   The Indians, on the other hand, did not seem to claim the spectres as kinsfolk.
-They referred to them as  "those people ",  "the old people ", or  "they who dwell below ", and appeared to hold them in too great a frightened veneration to talk much about them.
+They referred to them as  "those people",  "the old people", or  "they who dwell below", and appeared to hold them in too great a frightened veneration to talk much about them.
 No ethnologist had been able to pin any tale-teller down to a specific description of the beings, and apparently nobody had ever had a very clear look at them.
 The Indians had one or two old proverbs about these phenomena, saying that  "men very old, make very big